 Skip to main content

-Subrail is the high-performance WebAssembly (WASM) runtime at the heart of the SUBFROST node.
-It is specifically designed to execute the consensus-critical logic of Alkanes and other state transition functions within the SUBFROST protocol.
+Subrail is the high-performance WebAssembly (WASM) runtime at the heart of the SUBFROST ecosystem.
+It is specifically designed to execute consensus-critical logic, such as the frBTC smart contract, and other state transition functions within the SUBFROST protocol.

 Purpose and Design